Bennet family: Catherine "Kitty" Bennet

 Catherine Bennet, called "Kitty", is Mr and Mrs Bennet's fourth daughter, being 17 years old at the beginning of the novel and 18 by the end.
 Kitty is described as "weak-spirited", "irritable", and "ignorant, idle and vain".

 Although she is older than Lydia by almost two years, Kitty is almost completely under her younger sister's influence.
 She does not recognise the consequences of keeping Lydia's plot to elope a secret from her family.

 Although Kitty is portrayed as having no different thoughts from Lydia, Lydia takes her for granted, so Kitty holds some resentment towards her, such as when Lydia is invited to Brighton by the newly married Mrs Forster, Kitty is portrayed as being envious of Lydia, declaring that, as the older sister by two years, she had just as much right to be invited as Lydia.

 Like each of her sisters, Kitty has an allowance/pin money of £40 per annum.

 It is mentioned in volume 2, chapter 37, that whilst her oldest sisters, Jane and Elizabeth, have tried over the years (prior to the events of Pride and Prejudice) to educate Kitty and Lydia in order to stop their wild and ill-bred behaviours, their efforts were seen as 'interfering' by Kitty and Lydia, were undermined by their mother, and were unsupported by their father.

-In volume 3, chapter 19, Kitty has improved while spending time with Elizabeth and Jane without Lydia's negative influence.
+In volume 3, chapter 19, Kitty has improved while spending time with Elizabeth and Jane, and without Lydia's negative influence.

 According to A Memoir of Jane Austen, "Kitty Bennet was satisfactorily married to a clergyman near Pemberley", possibly a parish under the patronage of the Darcy family.